Privacy Policy

 The system documentation follows the following structure:

-The classification of the information in the system is classified into the following categories, as set out in the PE-SGSPI 01-ERDS_Documentation Development and Control procedures:
+The classification of system information is classified into the following categories, as established in procedures PE-SGSPI 01-ERDS_Documentation Development and Control:

 - Public Use